gdev96/imagic/README.md

 Here are the instructions to download and install it.

-To work with a specific image format you need to install the right delegate.
+To work with a specific image format, you need to install the right delegate.

 For example, to work with JPEG images, download the following: